 Here at Serious Eats, we love outdoor cooking—when the weather is nice, you can bet we'll be out there priming our fuel lines and scrubbing our grill grates.
 But live-fire cooking?
-I always thought I’d leave that to the Francis Mallmann’s of the world (he’s a renowned Argentine chef with a penchant for live-fire cooking).
-Sure, I might stick a marshmallow or a hot dog on a twig and toast it over a campfire, but that’s the extent of it—until now.
+I always thought I’d leave that to the Francis Mallmann’s of the world (he’s a renowned Argentine chef with a penchant for cooking over a big ol' wood fire).
+Sure, I might've stuck a marshmallow or a hot dog on a twig and toasted it over a campfire, but that was the extent of it.
+Enter the Solo Stove: This dryer barrel-shaped outdoor fire pit aims to make lighting a fire, and even cooking on one, easy and accessible.
+I tested it (as well as the cast iron grill and hub) to see if it's worth all the fuss (and money).
+Three years of use later, and it's earned a prime spot in my backyard.

 - Usability and Cleanup Tests: I carried the Solo Stove (in its bag) 100 feet and noted if it was difficult to carry.
-Then, I set up the Solo Stove Bonfire and lit a fire in it.
+Then, I set up the Solo Stove Bonfire, lit a fire in it, and roasted marshmallows.
 After use, I cleaned the stove and stored it in its bag, evaluating how easy it was to do so.
+I've used it for three years since, to keep it on its toes.

 What We Learned

-First, I assessed the stove's portability, since that’s one of its big claims to fame.
-The stove weighs 20 pounds and comes with a carrying bag that slips over it, which worked quite well; I found it to be overall pretty portable and the bag made it easy to carry.
-That said, it is bulky (the stove measures 22 x 22 x 17 inches), and I wouldn’t want to walk miles carrying it, but it’s portable enough to bring to a campsite or a friend’s backyard (or to just haul out of the basement when the weather is nice).
+The stove weighs 20 pounds and comes with a carrying bag that slips over it, which works quite well.
+That said, it is bulky (the stove measures 22 x 22 x 17 inches), and I wouldn’t want to walk miles carrying it, but it’s portable enough to bring to a campsite or a friend’s backyard (or to just haul out of the basement or garage when the weather turns nice).

-Setting Up the Stove Was Easy (Even for a Fire-Starting Newbie)
+It's Easy to Set Up (Even for a Fire-Starting Newbie)

-But it was surprisingly simple to get a fire going; I just set up the stove per instructions (which is as easy as putting the base on the ground and putting the stove on top, then placing the rim on top of that), then started a fire using some scrap wood (my father-in-law is a carpenter), a couple of torn up LaCroix boxes, and a lighter.
-I piled on two small-ish logs and before I knew it, I had myself a fire.
+But with the Solo Stove, it's surprisingly simple to get a fire going; I just set up the stove per the instructions (which is as easy as putting the base on the ground and putting the stove on top, then placing the rim on top of that), then start a fire using some scrap wood, a couple of torn up seltzer boxes, and a lighter.
+Then I pile on two small-ish logs and before I know it, I have myself a fire.
+This formula has been easy to replicate, and now when my husband and I want to hang out in the backyard and roast marshmallows, I have the confidence to get the fire going.

-Cooking Over the Bonfire Was Easy and Fun
+Cooking On the Solo Stove Is Easy and Fun

 Sausages are also a very forgiving food; since they are fatty, it’s hard to overcook them.
 The peppers and onion were soft and nicely charred, and even my oddball grilled pierogi turned out well, with a faint smoky wood flavor.